eclipseo/rudo/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/remilauzier/rudo?style=flat-square)
 # Description
-**Rudo** "RustUser do" allows a system administrator to give certain users (or groups of users) the ability to run some commands as **root** or another user while logging all commands and arguments.
+**Rudo** "RustUser do" allows a system administrator to give certain users the ability to run some commands as **root** or another user while logging all commands and it's arguments.

 # Functionality
 * You can give **Rudo** a command to execute like `rudo some-command with-args`